 First aid requirements apply to all employees regardless of their employment status and for all workplaces, including off-site work locations.

-For employers with 1 to 5 employees:
+Employers with 1 to 5 employees:

 For employers with 6 to 15 employees: